-He is, after all, the third richest person on the planet with an estimated net worth of $137bn.
-It seemed only a matter of time before the billionaire would throw his hat into the superyacht arms race.
+He is, after all, the third richest person on the planet with an estimated net worth of $128bn.
+So, it seemed only a matter of time before the Amazon founder would throw his hat into the superyacht arms race.

-Y721 is nearing completion.
-But getting the gleaming new vessel out of Rotterdam wasn’t smooth sailing.
-Jeff Bezos’s yacht is so enormous that the Amazon-founder-turned-space-entrepreneur offered to pay for the city’s historic Koningshaven Bridge to be dismantled to let it pass.
+But when the gleaming new vessel was nearing completion, Oceanco hit a roadblock.
+Getting Koru out of Rotterdam proved trickier than the Dutch shipbuilder had anticipated.
+In fact, Jeff Bezos’s new yacht is so enormous that the space entrepreneur offered to pay for the city’s historic Koningshaven Bridge to be dismantled to let it pass.

 Needless to say, this didn’t go down well with locals and a petition to pelt the boat with rotten eggs on its maiden voyage garnered thousands of signatures.
-Following the public uproar, Oceanco scrapped plans to temporarily take apart the bridge, and instead quietly towed the enormous yacht in the early hours of the morning to another shipyard where its masts will be added.
+Following the public uproar, Oceanco scrapped plans to temporarily take apart the bridge and instead quietly towed the enormous yacht in the early hours of the morning to another shipyard where its masts were added.

-With Jeff Bezos edging ever closer to welcoming his record-breaking new yacht, we’ve rounded up everything there is to know about the gigantic vessel.
+As Jeff Bezos’s record-breaking new yacht finally sets sail, we’ve rounded up everything there is to know about the gigantic vessel.

 The new superyacht was commissioned in 2018 and is being constructed by Oceanco for an estimated $500m.
 Situated in Alblasserdam, around 12 miles from Rotterdam, the luxury shipyard is owned by Omani billionaire businessman, Mohammed Al Barwani.